orbeon/orbeon-forms-doc/Form-Builder-~-Toolbox.md

 > [[Home]] ▸ [[Form Builder|Form Builder]]

+## Introduction

-The toolbox contains several categories:
+The Form Builder toolbox provides the following:

-* Global cut/copy/paste and "reload toolbox" icon buttons
+* **Global buttons.** Global cut/copy/paste and "reload toolbox" icon buttons
-* **Form controls**
+* **Form structure**
+    * New Section
+    * New Grid
-    * New Section and New Grid buttons
+    * New Repeated Grid
-    * User interface controls you can insert into your form
+* **Form controls**.
+Form control (AKA form fields) you can add to your form to capture and/or show data.
 * **Metadata.** Allows you to modify the application name and form name.
 * **Advanced.** Includes advanced features like XML Schema, PDF and source code view.
 * **Services and Actions.** Editors for simple services and actions.

 Depending on your monitor or browser size, you can use the scrollbar to the right of the toolbox to see more toolbox content.

-These categories are detailed below.
+## Configuration of the toolbox

+The toolbox can be configured via properties and component metadata.

 ## Cut, copy and paste